acuity-network/acuity-substrate-old/README.md

 Soon to be deprecated implementation of a https://acuity.social node in Rust based on the Substrate framework.

-This repo will be replaced by: https://github.com/acuity-social/acuity-substrate
+This repo has been replaced by: https://github.com/acuity-social/acuity-substrate

 This repo contains runtimes for the Acuity network.
 The README provides